 A number of the firm’s employees hold certifications relating to financial or investment management.
-The team includes 21 certified financial planners (CFP), five chartered retirement planning counselors (CRPC), three certified investment management analysts (CIMA), two chartered retirement plans specialists (CRPS), two certified public accountants (CPA), one chartered global management accountant (CGMA), one accredited asset management specialist (AAMS), one accredited investment fiduciary (AIF), one certified private wealth advisor (CPWA), one certified divorce financial analyst (CDFA) and one retirement income certified professional (RICP).
+The team includes members who hold various professional financial designations such as certified financial planner (CFP), chartered retirement planning counselor (CRPC), certified investment management analyst (CIMA), chartered retirement plans specialist (CRPS), certified public accountant (CPA), chartered global management accountant (CGMA), accredited asset management specialist (AAMS), accredited investment fiduciary (AIF), certified private wealth advisor (CPWA), certified divorce financial analyst (CDFA) and retirement income certified professional (RICP).

 IHT Wealth Management does not impose any sort of financial restriction on who can open an account.
 In other words, if you’re interested in working with the firm, there’s no set account minimum you must first meet.

 IHT Wealth Management’s plethora of financial services cover a lot of ground, but they all are generally within the realm of financial planning and investment management.
 Here is a detailed list of all of the services the firm can provide:

 - Cash flow/income analysis

 - 401(k) and pension plan reviews